 Almost all of the activists whose murders are described in this report had reported that they were in danger and had already asked for protection.
 Of particular note are the defenders who have been granted emergency protection by The Inter-American Commission on Human Rights (IACHR).
 Since 2006, Honduras has been ordered by the IACHR to implement emergency protection in 49 cases.
-Shockingly, 13 of the beneficiaries have been assassinated and 99 per cent do not believe their security is guaranteed.208 A recent civil society report argues that the biggest obstacle is the government's 'lack of political will to comply'.209 defenders, assigning them protection according to the dangers they face.
-The various protection measures included in the law's regulations have the potential to help overcome the historically narrow and ineffective response by the state.
-However, there were numerous deficiencies in the rushed legislation211 and although recently approved regulations address some of these212 a clear lack of political will means that the necessary staff, resources and political backing are absent, rendering implementation effectively impossible.213
+Shockingly, 13 of the beneficiaries have been assassinated and 99 per cent do not believe their security is guaranteed.
+A recent civil society report argues that the biggest obstacle is the government's 'lack of political will to comply'.

 In May 2015, in response to concerted advocacy by local and international civil society, Honduras passed the Law for the Protection of Human Rights Defenders, Journalists, Social Communicators and Legal Practitioners (See 'Honduras' human rights defender law' box below).
-210 The law foresees the establishment of a protection mechanism to assess requests from at-risk
+The law foresees the establishment of a protection mechanism to assess requests from at-risk defenders, assigning them protection according to the dangers they face.
+The various protection measures included in the law's regulations have the potential to help overcome the historically narrow and ineffective response by the state.
+However, there were numerous deficiencies in the rushed legislation and although recently approved regulations address some of these a clear lack of political will means that the necessary staff, resources and political backing are absent, rendering implementation effectively impossible.